morgan311/UbuntuNetworkServices/README.md

 Squid is a caching and forwarding web proxy with a multitude of uses.

-**Note: There are thousnds of lines in the squid.conf configuration file, I recommend copying the original file and manipulate the copy until you get it right on something like Notepad++ or your favorite text editor**
+**Note: There are thousands of lines in the squid.conf configuration file, I recommend copying the original file and manipulate the copy until you get it right on something like Notepad++ or your favorite text editor**
 * sudo cp /etc/squid/squid.conf /etc/squid/squid.conf.original

 **INSTALLIATION**